ulthiel/Magma-UT/Readme.md

 [ 1, 1, 2, 3, 5, 8 ]
 ```

 And you get back your result.
 This is basically how one can set up a database of computational results.
 You can save arbitrarily complicated objects if you manage to write program code constructing them again.
-How this is done, depends on the situation and here Magma-UT can't help.
+How this is done, depends on the situation and you need to figure this out yourself.
 For "simple" objects you can often get an encoding string via Magma level printing, e.g.

 ```
 > W:=ShephardTodd(28); //The Weyl group F4 as a matrix group